 July 7: Why did Vandenberg change schedule to meet Symington at airport?

 As already noted, there were numerous meetings with AAF Secretary Symington on July 7 and 8, including Vandenberg personally going to the airport to meet Symington on July 7 at 2:30 p.m.
 The two then returned to Symington's office at the Pentagon.
 This does not seem normal and suggestive of some urgent piece of business which Vandenberg thought couldn't wait until Symington returned on his own.
-Of course, this is speculative, however Vandenberg canceled a previously scheduled dental appointment in order to meet Symington.
+Of course, this is speculative, however Vandenberg cancelled a previously scheduled dental appointment in order to meet Symington.

 According to Roswell public information officer Walter Haut, he learned of a body/craft site north of Roswell late on the afternoon of July 7, which had just been discovered by civilians.
 Had the first reports been received by around noon in Roswell or 2:00 p.m. in Washington, this could well explain the urgent piece of business that demanded Vandenberg personally meet Symington at the airport.
 (More speculation).